Exploring Wide Range Flow Metering with Differential Pressure Technology and Modified Venturi Tube Design

 In order to meet a total system accuracy uncertainty level of <+/-1.0% of rate, process engineers must “split the flow rate range” (also known as stacking differential pressure transmitters) into two discrete elements: high and low flow rate ranges.
 Then, select the “range code” for the high and low transmitter’s best suited for and differential pressure range of the application.
 As an example, engineers can use the same differential pressure transmitter range code noted in Figure 1 for the high flow portion of the system, but introduce a low range differential pressure transmitter that has a maximum calibrated span of 25.0” of water column.
 The next challenge is to determine what the “crossover” point will be between processing the signal from the high or low range transmitter.

 By simply calibrating the low range transmitter to a higher value, which changes the crossover point, the system accuracy performance can be modified and improved.
 Note also that the crossover point can be adjusted seasonally or based on changes in plant process requirements.
 The dual transmitter system can also be used as a diagnostic tool where a comparison of the output signals from both the high and low range transmitters at the crossover point will indicate that one of the transmitters is out of calibration.
-In Figure 3, it has been determined that the optimal crossover point is 26.0/25.998% of flow or approximately 1300 gpm, which, as noted in Figure 3 Columns 14 and 15, will result in a total system performance of better than +/-1.0% of actual rate of flow over the full range.
+In Figure 3 (above), it has been determined that the optimal crossover point is 26.0/25.998% of flow or approximately 1300 gpm, which, as noted in Figure 3 Columns 14 and 15, will result in a total system performance of better than +/-1.0% of actual rate of flow over the full range.

 Another system design tool can be considered is to change the model of the differential pressure transmitter to one whose uncertainty performance has enhanced capabilities.
-Figure 4 provides an example of what happens to the system performance with a change from the Rosemount 3051CD Differential Pressure Transmitter (0.065% of span) to the Rosemount 3051S1CD Differential Pressure Transmitter with Ultra Performance Class (0.025% of span).
+Figure 4 (below) provides an example of what happens to the system performance with a change from the Rosemount 3051CD Differential Pressure Transmitter (0.065% of span) to the Rosemount 3051S1CD Differential Pressure Transmitter with Ultra Performance Class (0.025% of span).
 We felt it was relevant to state the specific differences between the transmitters here to add clarification/understanding.

 In Figure 2, it’s noted that the integrated system accuracy over a 15:1 flow rate range and using the Rosemount 3051CD Differential Pressure Transmitter was from +/-0.501% (at the maximum flow rate) to +7.434 to -8.029 % at the minimum flow rate.
-Figure 4 shows what happens to the system when replacing Rosemount 3051CD Differential Pressure Transmitter with the Rosemount 3051S1CD Differential Pressure Transmitter with Ultra Performance Class.
+Figure 4 (above) shows what happens to the system when replacing Rosemount 3051CD Differential Pressure Transmitter with the Rosemount 3051S1CD Differential Pressure Transmitter with Ultra Performance Class.
 The result improved to +/-0.5% of rate at the maximum flow to +2.959/-3.045% at the minimum flow rate.
 For instance, if the application requirement for system accuracy was +/-3.0% of rate, by changing the transmitter model, process engineers can achieve the desired performance with a single differential pressure transmitter.

-Figure 5 shows what happens when changing to the Rosemount 3051S1CD Differential Pressure Transmitter with Ultra Performance Class (0.025% of span) and utilizing a split range or dual transmitter system.
+Figure 5 (below) shows what happens when changing to the Rosemount 3051S1CD Differential Pressure Transmitter with Ultra Performance Class (0.025% of span) and utilizing a split range or dual transmitter system.
 The crossover point remains best at 26.0% of max flow with the resulting system accuracy ranging from +/-0.5% at max rate to +0.875% to -0.879% at the minimum rate.

 Figure 6 gives a final system design that provides better than +/-0.78% accuracy across the full 15:1 range by upgrading to the Rosemount 3051S3CD Differential Pressure Transmitter with Ultra for Flow Performance Class (0.04% of reading).
 Unlike the other transmitters that represent their accuracy/uncertainty as % of span, this transmitter has the ability to provide accuracy/uncertainty in % of reading.